-I discuss how to handle them in the workplace in my course Social Power.
+I discuss how to handle them in the workplace in my course Power University.

 In Short: Bad Blood is a lovely book.
 You will learn a lot about human nature while also enjoying a story that reads like a novel.